South Dakota attorney general impeached over fatal crash

 Noem lauded the vote on Twitter, writing that the House “did the right thing for the people of South Dakota and for Joe Boever’s family.”

-For Boever’s family, who held his wedding photo as they watched from the House gallery during the vote, the decision brought some relief.
+The decision brought some relief for his family, who his wedding photo as they watched from the House gallery during the vote.
 They have decried the criminal prosecution as a “slap on the wrist” for Ravnsborg.

 “We’re a step closer to justice.
 We’re not done,” said Boever’s cousin, Nick Nemec.